 Surprisingly, one aspect of Australia that is rarely (possibly never) played up is how important the Aussie mining industry is both historically and economically.
 In fact, as they have the best military in their hemisphere, perhaps the Dwarf checklist should be consulted.
 Gruff, gold-loving, blunt-speaking, funny-accented, alcohol-swilling, Elf-hating, boastful of their battle prowess and mainly just the fact that they are Dwarves.
-In comparison, some have noted New Zealand's 'elvish sensibilities'.
+In comparison, some have noted New Zealand's "elvish sensibilities".

 New Zealand is largely interchangeable with Australia in western media.
-This is especially ironic given New Zealand has a different culture, history, climate (being much colder and wetter), even ecology - its indigenous ecology almost wholly lacks native mammals of any kind.
-Also, its location is even more remote, being one of the last major land masses colonized by humans: the Maori arrived only in the 13th century AD.note To give you an idea, the Vikings by this point had not only spotted America, they had managed to establish a settlement, lose a war, and then abandon it...over two hundred years earlier.
-Just gives you an idea of how HUGE the Pacific is...
+This is especially ironic given that New Zealand's indigenous ecology almost wholly lacks native mammals of any kind, except for a few bats and some marine mammals.
+Also, its location is even more remote, being one of the last major land masses colonized by humans: the Māori arrived only in the 13th century AD.note Although New Zealand is jokingly often known as "Down Underer," boasting a similar outdoor physical culture.

 See also Useful Notes on Australia.